 5225 Canyon Crest Drive,

 No one has favorited this theater yet

 So-Cal Cinemas Canyon Crest 5 first appeared in the Independent Theatre Guide of the Los Angeles Times on December 19, 1980.
-In the summer of 1983 it became the Canyon Crest 9 when a separate building was added for four more screens.
+On June 24, 1983 it became the Canyon Crest 9 when a separate building was added for four more screens.
 After many years without any serious competition, the Riverside Press-Enterprise reported on October 15, 1996 that the theater was going discount.
 This was due to the impending opening of the UltraStar University 12, only two miles away, which would open in November.
 Bruce Sanborn of So-Cal Cinemas was not too happy that the UltraStar complex was partially subsidized by the city redevelopment agency and the University of California.